rafaelfelix/puppet-phpqatools/README.md

 PHP QA Tools
 =============

 PHP QA Tools enables provisioning most of the quality tools for PHP using Puppet.
-Refer to http://phpqatools.org for me information.
+Refer to http://phpqatools.org for more information.

 Dependencies
 ------------